pouchcontainer/blog/blog-en/PouchContainer volume mechanism analysis.md

 pouch volume create --driver local --option mount=/mnt/mysql_data  --name mysql_data
 ```

 Secondly, the size of volume can be limited.
-This feature relies on the quato functionality of the underly file system.
+This feature relies on the quato functionality of the underlying file system.
 For now, the supported file systems include ext4 and xfs, specific kernel versions of which are also required.

 ```powershell
 pouch volume create --driver local --option size=10G --name test_quota